IntersectMBO/cardano-db-sync/doc/schema.md

 ### `instant_reward`

 A table for earned instant rewards.
 It includes only 2 types of rewards: reserves and treasury.
 This table only exists for historic reasons, since instant rewards are depredated after Conway.
+The `reward.id` field has been removed and it only appears on docs due to a bug.
 New in 13.2

 * Primary Id: `id`